-- How much sleep do you average per night?
+- How many hours of quality sleep do you average per night?

-- Have you ever consciously noticed your sleep times, habits and routines?
+- Have you ever consciously noticed your sleep habits and routines?

-- How long do you normally give yourself as an opportunity to sleep?
+- How much time do you normally give yourself as a window of opportunity to sleep?

 - How do you feel when you wake up?